stillbreeze/stillbreeze.github.io/_posts/2017-3-28-Variational Inference and Expectation Maximization.md

 #### Variational Inference

-Variational inference is a method which tries do inference in complicated graphical models where the distribution to be computed is intractable.
+Variational inference is a method which tries to do inference in complicated graphical models where the distribution to be computed is intractable.
 It does this by re-framing the inference problem into an optimization problem.
 In the Bayesian framework, inference is formulated as computing the posterior distribution over the set of latent variables:

 <center>$$p(Z \mid X;\theta) = \frac{p(X,Z;\theta)}{\int_Z p(X,Z;\theta)}$$</center>